Screenly/Anthias/README.md

 Development is happening in the 'development' branch (and sub branches).
 Commits will be made to master once I think things are stable and functional.

+You'll want to use Raspbian Stretch as your underlying OS.
+Jessie and earlier OS's will most likely not work.
+We've tested the Development branch on a Raspberry Pi 2.

 ### Running the Unit Tests

     nosetests --with-doctest